Why I love being a marketing consultant

 I've seen marketing from all sides, in large corporates like British Airways and Vodafone where you're one of a few hundred people in marketing, to start up's and not for profit organisations, where resources are tight, as well as in advertising agencies leading brand and marketing campaigns for dozens of global businesses.

-Here are seven reasons why:
+Here are seven reasons why I love being a marketing consultant:

 1. The blend of creativity and analytics

-There are so many preconceptions of marketing and many involve referring to marketing as the colouring in team.
+There are so many preconceptions of marketing and many involve referring to marketing as the colouring-in team.
 For anyone working with a marketing professional, this is absolutely not the case.
-And as someone that worked in advertising agencies for over ten years surrounded by so much creative talent and is married to a creative professional, you always leave the creative execution to the experts.
+And as someone that worked in advertising agencies for over ten years surrounded by so much creative talent and is married to a creative professional, you should leave the creative execution to the experts.
 This doesn't mean that you don't get to be creative though.
-Every day I need to come up with promotional ideas for clients and new brand positionings and of course, there is so much content creation involved in marketing these days, particularly blog writing.
+Every day I need to come up with ideas for clients and new brand positionings and of course, there is so much content creation involved in marketing these days, particularly blog writing.
 There is a real art and flair though to creative writing so I do use experts when necessary.

 Marketing is as much about analytics as it is creativity.
 I typically spend half of my time analysing data provided by a business and drawing conclusions.
 This could be financial or sales data, or market research.
 Anyone that has worked with me will tell you I’ve always had a fondness for graphs, so whatever the project I’ll try to find a way to put data into charts for clients to make it easier to digest and more presentable (and I do love a graph!).